polyfillpolyfill/polyfill-service/README.md

 [![Build
 Status](https://travis-ci.org/Financial-Times/polyfill-service.svg?branch=master)](https://travis-ci.org/Financial-Times/polyfill-service)

-**polyfill** makes web development less frustrating by selectively polyfilling just what the browser needs.
+Makes web development less frustrating by selectively polyfilling just what the browser needs.
 Use it on your own site, or as a service.
-For usage information see the [hosted service](http://cdn.polyfill.io), which formats and displays the service API documentation located in the [docs](docs/) folder.
+For usage information see the [hosted service](https://cdn.polyfill.io), which formats and displays the service API documentation located in the [docs](docs/) folder.

 ## Installing as a service